-CoV-2 virus and COVID-19 disease to all employees working at the place of employment regardless of employee risk classification.
+A. Employers with hazards or job tasks classified as very high, high, or medium exposure risk at a place of employment shall provide training on the hazards and characteristics of the SARSregardless of employee risk classification.
 The training program shall enable each employee to recognize the hazards of the SARS-CoV-2 virus and signs and symptoms of COVID-19 disease and shall train each employee in the procedures to be followed in order to minimize these hazards.